 - 1. Bargaining Unit Members are subject to the City's DRUG AND ALCOHOL FREE WORKPLACE PROGRAM procedures and may be tested for reasonable suspicion, randomly, or following an accident or injury testing. - 2.
-Notwithstanding the provisions contained in the 2012 EPPM, all members of the bargaining unit, at the discretion of the Chief of Police, and/or the City Manager will be randomly tested for drugs.
-The selection of the employees to be tested will be made using a neutral software selection program, and shall be no greater than fifteen (15) employees every six (6) months.
+Notwithstanding the provisions contained in the 2012 EPPM, as may be amended from time to time, all members of the bargaining unit, at the discretion of the Chief of Police, and/or the City Manager will be randomly tested for drugs.
+The selection of the employees to be tested will be made using a neutral software selection program, and shall be no greater than twenty five percent (25%) of the members every six (6) months.
+Officers shall be provided with the results of all drug tests.